-The Liberty Wheelchair Swing requires two keys for use- one to unlock the gated area and another to unlock the swing.
+The Liberty Wheelchair Swing requires a key to unlock the swing for use.
 Keys are provided free of charge at the parks and gardens office.
-There is also a set of keys in the lockbox attached to the gated area.
-To request your own keys or to obtain the lockbox code, contact the parks and gardens office during regular business hours (Mon-Fri 8am-5pm) at (910) 798-7620.
+There is also a key in the lockbox attached to the gated area.
+To request your own key or to obtain the lockbox code, contact the parks and gardens office during regular business hours (Mon-Fri 8am-5pm) at (910) 798-7620.
 Click here for a printable key request form

 We do not allow anyone to rake pine straw in the parks.
 The pine straw is used throughout the parks.

 No, you must abide by the county leash law.
 Dogs are only allowed off leash in designated areas at Hugh MacRae Park and Ogden Park.

 Beer and wine in non-glass containers are allowed with a picnic shelter reservation – No liquor is allowed.
 Alcohol must be kept underneath or within 50 feet of the shelter and is not permitted on or near a playground.
 Beer and wine are permitted with an Executive Development Center or Airlie Gardens event reservation with the proper permit.

 No, overnight parking is not allowed in any New Hanover County owned park.

 Yes, you may use a metal detector, however, digging is not allowed in any park.